DOdrums/PortfolioProjectOne/README.md

   - I was able to make a well structured website with clear information about big band drumming.
 Most of the relevant information I know, can be found on this website.
 * I want the user to really dive in, get interrested in the topic and get inspired to do more research by themselves.
   - The video on the homepage should captivate the user and make them want to dive in to the material deeper.
+  - The short audio clips should further peak there interesest and make them want to listen to more big band music.
 * I want the user to learn the fundamentels of big band drumming through this website, so they can use this information in a pragmatic way to develop their own style and preferences.
   - User can learn through text, sheet music and audio.
 It is well structured and easy to digest information.
 * I want to build a relationship with users, where they can contact me through the contact form if they have more questions, so I can help them out with anything drumming related.